magynhard/ruby-nice/doc/array.jsdoc.md

 <a name="Array+eachWithIndex"></a>

 ### array.eachWithIndex(loop_function) &rarr; <code>Array.&lt;any&gt;</code>
-Iterates over all elements of an array
+Iterates over all elements of the array

 Breaks if returning false